florianeck/seolicious/README.md

 # SEOlicous Rails Tools

+never mind, this has to be out in shape and cleared up soon...

 ## what's it all about

 In every project we face we have to handle serveral SEO tasks, and basically every page we build should be somehow shareable via Facebook/Twitter etc.